VeraVol42/Text-to-Image_Generator_AI_Sketchbook/README.md

 # AI Sketchbook

-AI Sketchbook – Text-to-Image Generator
-AI Sketchbook is a web-based image generator that uses Stable Diffusion to create stunning visuals from text prompts.
-This project leverages Gradio for an intuitive interface, allowing users to easily generate, view, and download AI-generated images.
+This project demonstrates how to use Stable Diffusion (version 1.5) with Hugging Face Diffusers to generate images from text prompts.
+The model is integrated with Gradio, a simple and interactive web-based UI framework, allowing users to experiment with AI-generated images directly in their browser.

 🚀 **Key Features:**
 - **Text-to-Image** – Enter a prompt and generate AI-created images in seconds.